glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 Each farm card displays the following information:

++ The number of GLW tokens earned this week (gently highlighted)
++ The rewards for the farm that week (denominated in $ASSET) (gently highlighted)
 + The deposits contributed by the farm to that week
 + The impact assets contributed by the farm to that week
-+ The deposits recovered by the farm in that week (denominated in dollars)
-+ The rewards for the farm that week (denominated in $ASSET)
 + The number of $ASSET rewards recovered from the farm's own vault
 + The number of $ASSET rewards recovered from the pool
-+ The number of GLW tokens earned this week
 + The number of weeks remaining before the farm is no longer active
++ The deposits recovered by the farm in that week (denominated in dollars)
 + The accumulated drawdown of the farm as of that week
 + The net overperformance of the farm as of that week